Stakecraft/Koii-mission-control/docs/metric-cal.md

    Validator Last Voted: Most recent slot voted by the validator, considered result field is `LastVote` from the method `getVoteAccounts`.

-   Solana Confirmed Slot Height: Current slot height,considered result feild is `AbsoluteSlot` from the method `getEpochInfo`.
+   Koii Confirmed Slot Height: Current slot height,considered result feild is `AbsoluteSlot` from the method `getEpochInfo`.

    Validator Root slot: Root slot of the validator, which we can get from the method `getVoteAccounts`.